What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 This is why you want to start with high amperage to melt the joint, but high travel speed to prevent overheating the base metal.
 Preheating also helps.

 The aluminum oxide has a high melting point of 3,762 °F (2,072 °C) compared to aluminum’s 1220 °F (660 °C).
 The arc can melt the metal underneath, but the oxidized layer can hold it in place.
-When the layer finally breaks, the molten aluminum pours out creating a mess, especially in out-of-position welding.
+When the layer finally breaks, the molten metal pours out creating a mess, especially in out-of-position welding.

 The oxidized layer also acts as an electrical insulator, making striking the arc harder.
 As a result, you must remove this layer to make welding easier.